Place Plan & Development Concept

 Section 76 in north Watson lies between Aspinall Street and the Federal Highway, next to the Starlight Apartments.
 The site has been identified for housing, a park and open space to protect wildlife habitat.

 In 2021, the community helped the government develop the Place Plan and Development Concept, which will guide future development on the site.
-The community also commented on Territory Plan Variation 372, which determines what kind of development can happen on the site.
-This was approved in March 2022 and government is proceeding with the preparations of an estate development plan.

 Section 76 is part of the ACT’s urban renewal program to help us build a compact, liveable city.
 The site is on the ACT’s Indicative Land Release Program.
 The site will include: